mikiec84/ChatEngineWithAWSComprehend/README.md

 ## [App Deployment and Running The Simulated Chat Session](#app-deployment-and-running-the-simulated-chat-session)

-Follow these steps to test the app.
+Follow these steps to test the app on your computer.
+NodeJS environment must be available to run this app.

 ### Step 1 : Clone this repository